 From dandelions, violets, and morel mushrooms, there is an entire world out there just waiting to be explored and tasted.
-There are many wild edibles you can eat.
-If it is your first time foraging, you are sure to feel excitement.

 1. A good foraging guide.

 A foraging guide that fully explains the plant’s shape, leaves, habitat, and surroundings.

 Try and find one with good, full color pictures.
 For the novice, it’s easy to mistake a plant for a look-alike.